nokia/LearningStore/web/README.md

 ## Installation
 The easiest way to start a Learning Store project is to:
-1. clone the project: `git clone https://github.com/nokia/LearningStore`
+1. clone the project: `git clone https://github.com/nokia/LearningStore` or get the zip file from github
 2. go to LearningStore\web
 3. install all dependencies: `npm install`
 4. finally start the project: `npm start`